BleuBleu/FamiStudio/Docs/docs/sequencer.md

 * **Insert** : Will insert the copied patterns and move all the existing ones to the right.
 * **Extend song** : Will extend the song duration to accomodate the newly inserted patterns (Only available when Insert is enabled).
 * **Repeat** : Allows pasting the copied patterns multiple times in a row.

-## Copy/pasting patterns between projects

-Copy and pasting patterns between projects is possible When doing so, FamiStudio will assume patterns having the same name are identical.
-If a pattern is not found, it will offer you to create it for you.

-For example, if you copy a pattern named "Chorus1" from a project to another.
-If no such pattern is found, it will be copied.
-Otherwise, if an existing pattern named "Chorus1" is found in the second project, it will assume it is the same.

-Inside patterns, for notes and instrument, the [same rule](pianoroll.md#copy-pasting-notes-between-projects) applies.

 ## Setting the loop point